skienzmatishun/rippreport/content/p/malfunction-junction/index.md

 ---
-title: "MALFUNCTION JUNCTION"
+title: MALFUNCTION JUNCTION
 date: 2020-01-08
-thumbnail: "img/malfunction-junction.jpg"
+thumbnail: img/malfunction-junction.jpg
 tags:
 - Elections
 - City Council
 categories:
 - wonderful-wednesday
 authors:
 - admin
+alttags: "Dangerous Highway 98/Parker Road intersection in Fairhope, marked with warning signs, highlighted as a source of frequent ..."
 ---
 Highway 98 and Parker Road is Fairhope’s Malfunction Junction, compliments of a Catalyst City Council.
 Fairhope’s City Council supported the developer, and the developer supported them.
 A good ole boy deal that will impact every citizen in Fairhope and everyone else that goes through that intersection.

 This is a very dangerous intersection and accidents are common.
 Use extreme caution through this intersection.
 It is going to become more dangerous every month this year.